EARnagram/lessons/sec2/nested_routes_forms/solution_code/README.md

 > excited to have an esteemed web developer like yourself help us keep
 > track of all our data.
 Hell, someone has to!
 >
-> But really, I'm sure you'll find there's nothing worth suing over,
+> But really, I'm sure you'll find there's nothing worth suing over…
-> just make sure you turn in that NDA before you clock in…
+> better yet, just make sure you turn in that NDA before you clock in…

 You've just been hired to keep track of every scientist's experiments and data for the infamous Foundational Institute for Scientific Human